mhaack/mh-site/content/posts/2025-05-04-making-your-reolink-camera-talk-with-ai-via-home-assistant.md

 1. **A Camera:** Integrated into Home Assistant and capable of taking snapshots.
 I'm using Reolink, but the steps for the automation part are generic.
 2. **A Speaker/Media Player:** Also integrated into Home Assistant (like a Sonos, Google Home/Nest speaker, etc.) to play the audio message.
 3. **A Text-to-speech integration**: I use Home Assistant Cloud TTS for this.
-4. **Google Generative AI Access:** You'll need an Google AI Studio account and an API key for Gemini.
+4. **Google Generative AI Access:** You'll need an [Google AI Studio](https://aistudio.google.com) account and an API key for Gemini.
 We'll cover how to get the integration set up.

+You can also build this automation flow with other AI conversation integrations like [Anthropic Conversation](https://www.home-assistant.io/integrations/anthropic/) or [OpenAI Conversation](https://www.home-assistant.io/integrations/openai_conversation/).
+I used [Google AI Studio](https://www.home-assistant.io/integrations/google_generative_ai_conversation/) because it has a decent free tier with enough tokens for testing.

 Ready?
 Let's dive in.